cakephp/docs/en/core-libraries/validation.rst

             ]
         ]);

-In the above example, if the minLength rule fails, the maxLength rule will not be run.
+If the minLength rule fails in the example above, the maxLength rule will not be run.

 Adding Validation Providers